adacapital/cardanobi/README.md

         * CLI backend tools will enable developers to streamline the creation of new event-driven workflows: e.g. interact with their end-customers when a specific event occurred on the blockchain, or when a specific metric reaches a specific value, or when an epoch ends for instance.
         * Frontend widgets will enable developers to bring Cardano on-chain data and our value added data analytics to the end-customer screens and to improve their user experience or interact with the developed service in question.

-# Main challenges or risks foreseen to deliver this project successfully?
+# Main challenges or risks foreseen to deliver this project successfully :
 Funding:

   * This project is a significant piece of work which requires the right level of funding to pay for infrastructure costs and senior IT resources to develop an industry standard solution.